munificent/craftinginterpreters/book/the-lox-language.md

 [classes]: https://en.wikipedia.org/wiki/Class-based_programming
 [prototypes]: https://en.wikipedia.org/wiki/Prototype-based_programming

-In a class-based language, there are two core concepts: instances and classes.
+In class-based languages, there are two core concepts: instances and classes.
 Instances store the state for each object and have a reference to the instance's class.
 Classes contain the methods and inheritance chain.
 To call a method on an instance, there is always a level of indirection.
 You look up the instance's